By: Debra Kabalkin on September 25th, 2025

 3. Review payroll deductions

 Review employee deductions to ensure they are applied accurately.
 If an employee has been overpaid or underpaid, then the first step is to speak directly to the employee.
 Explain the error and agree on adjustments to their upcoming paychecks.
 It’s a good idea to confirm these adjustments in writing and store the written confirmation in their benefits plan.
-Make sure to send this written instruction to the payroll team so they can implement their changes.
+Make sure to send these written instructions to the payroll team so they can implement their changes.

 4. Verify compliance